karthik-d/biophysical-modeling-with-matlab/README.md

-# Biophysical Modeling using Matlab
+# Biophysical Modeling with Matlab